tsitokely/Udacity_ANB_Project-The-guardian-feed-app/README.md

 ## Privacy Policy

 *Please note that we are not related to The guardian nor its affiliates.*

-*The guardian is a trademark from the guardian media group*
+*The guardian is a trademark of the guardian media group*

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)